Mestuq/AI_YT_beta/README.md

 - Currently im not considering "date of uploading" as a predictor.
 - Looking for faster method for downloading Youtube Data.
 (Currently using yt_dlp, because it is free), but planning Youtube API in the future.

+## Disclaimer:

+This application is intended for personal and educational use only.
+By using this application, you agree to the following:
+1. <b>Respect Copyright and Fair Use</b>: You are responsible for ensuring that your use of this application complies with all applicable copyright laws and regulations.
+This application should not be used for infringing upon the rights of content creators or distributing copyrighted material without authorization.
+2. <b>Compliance with YouTube's Terms of Service</b>: You must adhere to YouTube's Terms of Service and any other policies or guidelines set forth by YouTube.
+This application is not affiliated with or endorsed by YouTube, and any use of this application to violate YouTube's terms is strictly prohibited.</li>
+3. <b>Responsible Use</b>: Use this application responsibly and considerately.
+Avoid excessive or abusive downloading or scraping of content from YouTube, as it may lead to IP bans or other restrictions on your access to YouTube.
+4. <b>No Warranty</b>: This application is provided "as is," without any warranties or guarantees.
+The developers of this application are not responsible for any consequences resulting from your use of this application.
+5. <b>Legal Consequences</b>: Violation of copyright laws, YouTube's terms of service, or any applicable laws and regulations may have legal consequences.
+You are solely responsible for any legal actions that may arise from your use of this application.